 7. Avoid flattery.

 We live in a culture that gives trophies to kids just for showing up, but the real world isn’t like that.
-Sometimes you win, sometimes you lose.
+Sometimes you win; sometimes you lose.
 Your child must understand that reality.
 Everyone experiences failure at some point.
-Avoid false flattery and be authentic in praising your child for who they are and their incredible gifts.
+Avoid false flattery and be authentic in praising your children for who they are and their incredible gifts.

 Huddle Up Question